SanCamillo-NeurophysiologyLab/shiny-server/README.md

 ### How to contribute

 The branch `main` of the repository is protected because it is synced with the website, which is automatically updated every time the branch main receive a new commit.
+(Currently the automation is not working.)

 In order to contribute work on a separate branch and send a pull request to merge the new app in `main`.